Alignak-monitoring/alignak-doc/source/06_monitoring_features/downtime.rst

 .. image:: /_static/images///official/images/downtime.png
    :scale: 90 %

+When an host/service problem is detected by Alignak, some actions are possible with Alignak to manage the problems.

-Alignak allows you to schedule downtime periods for hosts and service that you're monitoring.
+allows you to schedule downtime periods for hosts and service that you're monitoring.
 This is useful in the event that you actually know you're going to be taking a server down for an upgrade, etc.

 Downtime vs Acknowledge